European dragon: Welsh

-Slavic dragon-like creatures
+Slavic

 Alas

 It is said that a very old snake can transform into an ala.
 Some depictions of alas are confusingly said to have the bodies of women.
 Other alas look like dragons.
 The number of heads on an ala may vary.
 Alas are enemies of the zmeys and it is sometimes said in south Slavic folklore that thunder is a product of alas and zmeys fighting.
 Alas are considered evil or malevolent, while zmeys are usually considered good or benevolent.

 Zmeys

 Dragon-like creatures of Slavic mythology hold mixed temperaments towards humans.
 For example, Drakons (дракон, змей, ламя, (х)ала; dracon, zmey, lamya, ala) in Bulgarian mythology are either male or female, and each gender has a different view of mankind.
 The female dragon and male dragon, often seen as sister and brother, represent different forces of agriculture.
 The female dragon represents harsh weather and is the destroyer of crops, the hater of mankind, and is locked in a never-ending battle with her brother.
 The male dragon protects the humans' crops from destruction and is generally benevolent to humanity.
 Fire and water play major roles in Bulgarian dragon lore: the female has water characteristics, while the male is usually a fiery creature.
 In Bulgarian legend, The drakons are three-headed, winged beings with snake's bodies.

 In Bulgarian, Russian, Belarusian, Ukrainian, Bosnian, Serbian, and Macedonian lore, the dragon-like creature, or "змей" (Змей), zmey (Змей), smok (Цмок), zmiy (Змій), (Bosnian zmaj), (змај or zmaj), zmej (змеј), is generally an evil, four-legged beast with few, if any, redeeming qualities.
 Zmeys are intelligent, but not greatly so, often demanding tribute from villages or small towns in the form of maidens (for food), or gold.
 Their number of heads ranges from one to seven or sometimes even more, with three- and seven-headed Zmeys being most commonly cited.
 The heads also regrow if cut off, unless the neck is "treated" with fire (similar to the hydra in Greek mythology).
 Zmey blood is so poisonous that Earth itself will refuse to absorb it.
 In Bulgarian mythology these "dragons" are sometimes good, opposing the evil Lamya /ламя/, a beast similar to the zmey.